 Editor’s note: Barry Callebaut recently hosted a press trip in Ghana, offering members of the media, including Candy Industry, an up-close look at its efforts there under the Forever Chocolate program.
-This article is part two in the three-part series.
+This article is part one in the three-part series.

 The other parts in the series include: